 c.
 Coupler Breaking

-Overloading of a mixer grinder can be one of the leading reason why the blade couplers break off.
+Overloading of a mixer grinder can be one of the leading reasons why the blade couplers break off.
 This may also be due to the fact that you overuse the mixer grinder.
 You cannot repair couplers.
 The simple solution is to replace the coupler.
 If your product is under warranty, then you can ask for a free replacement as couplers come under warranty.
-If not, it is best to call up an authorized professional to replace it instead of doing it yourselves.
+If not, it is best to call up an authorized professional to replace it instead of doing it yourself.

 3. Shut down of the grinder due to overload